-- it is imperative that AHES has an updated "Student Release Authorization" form on file for your child as well as an up to date emergency contact list with the office. - local media will be contacted with relevant crisis incident updates and student pick up information - be assured that school personnel will remain with all students until each student has been picked up - school will only release a child to an individual identified and authorized on Student Release Authorization form or most current emergency health card. - this form is provided to all parents at the beginning of the school year and during registration for students entering sometime during the school year

-• please direct any questions regarding the schools emergency crisis procedures or any safety or security concerns to the school's administration
+- it is imperative that AHES has an updated "Student Release Authorization" form on file for your child as well as an up to date emergency contact list with the office. - Include as many authorized people with their contact info onto the "Student Release Authorization" form that you will receive the first week of school. - local media will be contacted with relevant crisis incident updates and student pick up information - be assured that school personnel will remain with all students until each student has been picked up - school will only release a child to an individual identified and authorized on Student Release Authorization form or most current emergency health card. - this form is provided to all parents at the beginning of the school year and during registration for students entering sometime during the school year - please direct any questions regarding the schools emergency crisis procedures or any safety or security concerns to the school's administration